tiprankstipranks

 An information systems interruption, cyberattack or breach in security could adversely affect our business.

 We rely on accounting, financial, and operational management information systems to conduct our operations.
 Any disruption in these systems could adversely affect our ability to conduct our business.
 Furthermore, as part of our normal business activities, we collect and store common confidential information about customers, employees, vendors, and suppliers.
 This information is entitled to protection under a number of regulatory regimes.
 Any failure to maintain the security of the data, including the penetration of our network security and the misappropriation of confidential and personal information, could result in business disruption, damage to our reputation, financial obligations to third parties, fines, penalties, regulatory proceedings and private litigation with potentially large costs, and also result in deterioration in customers confidence in us and other competitive disadvantages, and thus could have a material adverse impact on our financial condition and results of operations.
 Cyberattacks are a growing geopolitical risk, becoming larger, more frequent, more sophisticated and more relentless as technology has evolved, resulting in privacy, security, and compliance concerns.
 They are a significant threat to individual organizations and national security.
 High-profile security breaches at other companies and in government agencies have increased in recent years, and security industry experts and government officials have warned about the risks of hackers and cyberattacks targeting businesses.
 While we devote resources to security measures to protect our systems and data, these measures cannot provide absolute security.
-The investor must also recognize the risk that these types of attacks might have on the entire supply and distribution chain for the Company's product line.
-In a world that runs on the internet, the Company can only be as strong as its weakest link, whether as a financial service provider, third party distributor, reseller, transportation service provider, contract manufacturer, customer or consumer.
+These types of attacks can also have an impact on the entire supply and distribution chain for the Company's product line.
+Given connectivity through the internet, the Company can only be as strong as the weakest link, whether that is a financial service provider, third party distributor, reseller, transportation service provider, contract manufacturer, customer or consumer.

 Legal & Regulatory